leoprover/scala-tptp-parser/README.md

   * TCF: Typed clause-normal form,
   * CNF: (Untyped) clause-normal form,
   * TPI: TPTP Process Instruction language, and
-  * NXF/NHF: the new (partly experimental) non-classical TPTP languages based on TXF resp.
+  * NXF/NHF: the new non-classical TPTP languages [^2] based on TXF resp.
 THF.

-The parser was originally developed for v7.5.0.0 of the TPTP syntax BNF (http://tptp.org/TPTP/SyntaxBNF.html); but it's constantly being updated to follow more recent developments.
+The parser was originally developed for v7.5.0.0 of the TPTP syntax BNF (http://tptp.org/TPTP/SyntaxBNF.html); but it's constantly being updated to follow more recent developments [^1].

 `scala-tptp-parser` may be referenced using [![DOI](https://zenodo.org/badge/328686203.svg)](https://zenodo.org/badge/latestdoi/328686203)